alk-language/java-semantics/README.md

 # Downloading and Running the Interpreter

 1. Be sure you have installed the latest version of Java.
 Alk interpreter works now on Java 1.8.
-2. Download and compile the Java interpreter of Alk:
+2. Download the Java interpreter of Alk:
 * if you have git on your system, then the best is to make a clone of the K definition of alk from https://github.com/alk-language/java-semantics
 * otherwise, you may download a zip archive from https://github.com/alk-language/java-semantics/archive/master.zip (Clone or download button);
 3. Test the Alk interpreter: